TomRacanelli/laravel-challenge/README.md

 ### Model Factory

-Create model factories that use `facker` for each model.
+Create model factories that use `faker` for each model.

 ### Unit Test